anton-serozhechkin/e_university_api/README.md

 3. As an example it can be mailtrap.io.
 Create an account and in 'Email Testing' section choose "Add project" and "Add inbox" buttons.
 After creating 'Inbox' click it and in 'Integrations' field choose Python/Django env settings, fill with that values corresponding places in .env file.
+These values are (with examples):

+      MAIL_USERNAME = 8f2d4fcedddb
+      MAIL_PASSWORD = 6bab9ee9d83c
+      MAIL_FROM = noreply@gmail.com
+      MAIL_PORT = 2525
+      MAIL_SERVER = smtp.mailtrap.io
+      MAIL_FROM_NAME = admin

-4. Calling send_email_async with appropriate arguments will send test message to the mailtrap service in testing mode, without forwarding it due to the specified email in message.
+5. Calling send_email_async with appropriate arguments will send test message to the mailtrap service in testing mode, without forwarding it due to the specified email in message.

-5. Final configuration can be done later before project deploying.
+6. Final configuration can be done later before project deploying.

 ## Project layout